Creating Thematic Area Maps with ArcGIS Pro

 Graduated symbol maps are also more appropriate than choropleths when mapping counts rather than amounts (rates).
 Counts are variables that indicate size, such as the size of the population.
 With choropleth maps our eyes see the land area as the size, and when the sizes indicated by the variable are not the same as the sizes of the areas, we get an incorrect impression of where the larger and smaller values are located.

-6. Under the Feature Layer ribbon, select Layer Blend and Multiply so the choropleth colors the base map and allows the base map symbols to be visible through the choropleth polygons.
+5. Under the Feature Layer ribbon, select Layer Blend and Multiply so the bubbles color the base map and allows the base map symbols to be visible through the bubbles.

 Creating a graduated symbol (bubble) map